salma-nyagaka/marketforce360/README.md

     ```

-- cd into questions and create the database
+- cd into the questions directory and create the database

     ```
     python3 database.py